ppfreq

 Displayed channels

-The current output format prints:
+The default output format prints:

 • wall-clock timestamp